plutext/neo4vertx/doc/examples/javascript/README.md

 # Example neo4vertx usage
 This example shows the basic usage of neo4vertx.

-### Running the example
+Follow the steps below to run the example.

-1) Start the application
+### Start the application
 > vertx run app.js

+### Run the example
-2) Open http://localhost:8080/ in a webbrowser to run the example (you can see the output of client.js in the webconsole).
+Open http://localhost:8080/ in a webbrowser to run the example (you can see the output of client.js in the webconsole).
 It should look something like this:
 ```
 "Eventbus connected"
 "displayResult() received the following result: "
 Object { columns: Array[1], data: Array[0] }
 ```

+### Open the neo4j browser
-3) Open http://localhost:7474/ to see the neo4j browser.
+Open http://localhost:7474/ to see the neo4j browser.